-1.1 INTRODUCTION
+2.1 INTRODUCTION

-- 1.1.1 The microvent World, European, CPR and Classic Resuscitators are oxygen powered, automatic time cycled resuscitator with MANUAL TRIGGERING for use in conjunction with respiratory arrest, respiratory difficulties and external cardiac massage. - 1.1.2 The microvent Responder Resuscitator is an oxygen powered, manually operated resuscitator.
-The "Responder" has no automatic function. - 1.1.3 The microvent UtilityVenT Resuscitator is an oxygen powered automatic time cycled resuscitator.
-Unlike other microvent resuscitators it has no manual trigger. - 1.1.4 The oxygen used by the resuscitator has two functions.
-The latent energy of the compressed oxygen gas is used to power the microvent resuscitator.
-This means that the microvent resuscitator requires no other power source.
+- 2.1.1 The microVENT World, European, CPR and Classic models are oxygen powered, automatic time cycled microVENT with MANUAL TRIGGERING for use in conjunction with respiratory arrest, respiratory difficulties and external cardiac massage designed to deliver oxygen ventilation to patients by way of a face mask or airway device attached to the microVENT.
+The device is designed for use by trained individuals/clinicians who are familiar with the device. - 2.1.2 The microVENT Responder is an oxygen powered, manually operated microVENT.
+The "Responder" has no automatic function. - 2.1.3 The microVENT UtilityVenT is an oxygen powered automatic time cycled microVENT.
+Unlike other microVENT it has no manual trigger. - 2.1.4 The oxygen used by the Microvent has two functions.
+The latent energy of the compressed oxygen gas is used to power the microVENT.
+This means that the microVENT requires no other power source.
 It requires no batteries or mains electricity.
-The oxygen itself is then used at low pressures to ventilate the patient's lungs and thereby support life. - 1.1.5 The microvent Resuscitator is available as a handset unit without accessories or case.
+The oxygen itself is then used at low pressures to ventilate the patient's lungs and thereby support life. - 2.1.5 The microVENT is available as a handset unit without accessories or case.
 This can be attached to suitable oxygen specific outlet, such as in a hospital or ambulance, or a medical oxygen cylinder regulator.
-The purchaser is responsible for the provision of accessories needed to operate the handset unit such as a suitable oxygen source and resuscitation facemasks. - 1.1.6 microvent is also available from the manufacturer as a resuscitation kit.
-The microvent Resuscitator Kit includes the accessories needed for normal use.
+The purchaser is responsible for the provision of accessories needed to operate the handset unit such as a suitable oxygen source and resuscitation facemasks. - 2.1.6 microVENT is also available from the manufacturer as a resuscitation kit.
+The microVENT Resuscitator Kit includes the accessories needed for normal use.
 (Oxygen cylinder not included but available as a separate item.)
 A complete kit can be purchased by "building" the contents as shown in the sales brochures.
 Contact the sales department for more details.

-1.2 INTERNATIONAL CUSTOMERS (outside UK)
+2.2 INTERNATIONAL CUSTOMERS (outside UK)

-1.2.1 All microvent Resuscitators can be supplied with alternative supply fittings and colour coding to meet the requirements of the country of use.
+2.2.1 All microVENT can be supplied with alternative supply fittings and colour coding to meet the requirements of the country of use.
 Meditech regulators can also be supplied in international configurations to fit alternative national cylinder fittings and with output fittings meeting national requirements.

-1.3 SAFETY PRECAUTIONS
+2.3 SAFETY PRECAUTIONS

-1.3.1 This manual is intended to provide operating instructions on the use of the microvent® Resuscitator and should be studied carefully by all persons required to operate the equipment
+2.3.1 This manual is intended to provide operating instructions on the use of the microVENT® r and should be studied carefully by all persons required to operate the equipment